TymurAntonovskyi/Term-Project-/README.md

 Where s.Store = st.Store) as k
 Group by YEAR(Date_N);
 ```
-As we can see the sales in total the sales increased at the end of 2011 when MarkDowns policies were implemented.
+As we can see the total sales increased at the end of 2011 when MarkDowns policies were implemented.

-Aim: To see sales per each year considering the equal amount of months in each year.
-In particular dataset the historical data about discount policy available until October of 2012.
+Aim: To see sales in each year, considering the equal amount of months.
+In particular dataset the historical data about discount policy distributed and available unequally.
+The data about sales during discount available until October of 2012.
 ```sql
 Select YEAR(Date_N) as Year, sum(Total_MarkDown) as Total_MarkDown , sum(Weekly_Sales) as Weekly_Sales ,avg(k.CPI) as AVG_CPI, avg(k.Unemployment) as AVG_Unemployment
 FROM